francescogerardomarra/its/modulo27/28_json.md

 #### Syntax:
 - A string must be enclosed in double quotes.
-- It can contain special characters, such as escape sequences (e.g., `\n` for a new line, `\"` for a double quote inside a string, etc.).
+- It can contain special characters, such as escape sequences (e.g. `\n` for a new line, `\"` for a double quote inside a string, etc.).

 #### Example: